By-Laws

 Section 1.
 Procedures

-A. Procedures for conducting SGHA Research and Investigations are listed in appropriate SOPs (Standard Operating Procedures) that have been certified by the Directors.
+A. Procedures for conducting SGHA Research and Investigations are listed in appropriate SOPs (Standard Operating Procedures) that have been certified by the President.

 Article VII